arnovandash/nl-tts/README.md

 ## Input File Structure

+The input file is designed to be flexible.
+You can mix `Paragraph` and `Repeat` rows within the same `File_Group`.
+A common workflow is to have a `Paragraph` row containing a full block of text, followed by several `Repeat` rows for practicing the individual sentences.
+You can have multiple such paragraph/sentence blocks within a single audio file group.

 The script requires the following column headers in the input file.

 | NL_Sentence | EN_Sentence | Type | File_Group | Repetitions | Notes |